 The EHA is a tool designed to help practitioners work with a family to identify their children's needs and enable a group of practitioners to come together and form a TAF.

 The Role of the Team Around the Family (TAF)

-Is to create a bespoke Support Plan to bring about planned changes which address the needs identified in the Early Help Assessment.
+Is to create a bespoke Support Plan to bring about planned changes which address the Critical Worries identified in the Early Help Assessment.
 This will lead to improved outcomes for children, young people and their families.

 Information Sharing is an important part of this process.

 The Steps to Open and Complete an Early Help Assessment